In recent years, we have all been hearing more about how our health is impacted by our GI tract, gastrointestinal tract, or gut.

 In people without celiac disease or gluten allergies, the research on gluten’s impact on zonulin levels is mixed.

-But we do know that low levels of the good bacteria in our gut has been linked to a multitude of health issues.
+But we do know that low levels of the good bacteria in our gut have been linked to a multitude of health issues.
 (4, 5, 6)

 We also know that alcohol, certain medications, antibiotics, and painkillers, as well as certain health conditions, can impact a healthy gut and create an imbalance of healthy vs unhealthy bacteria.